Eyad-Sharkawy/FCAI-OPP-Assignment-1-Image-Processing/README.md

-# Image Studio v3.0.1
+# Photo Smith v3.0.1

 A modern, professional Qt-based image processing application with a clean, intuitive interface and comprehensive image manipulation capabilities.

 ## 🎯 Overview

-Image Studio is a powerful desktop application built with Qt 6 and C++20 that provides a complete suite of image processing tools.
+Photo Smith is a powerful desktop application built with Qt 6 and C++20 that provides a complete suite of image processing tools.
 It features a modern GUI with drag-and-drop support, real-time progress tracking, and comprehensive undo/redo functionality.
 The application supports multiple image formats and provides both basic and advanced image processing filters.

 ## ✨ Key Features